Information and Communication Technology

 Key Figures

-• Leading multinational hardware and software suppliers (Microsoft, HP, IBM) have local sales and support services in North Macedonia
+• Leading multinational hardware and software suppliers (Microsoft, HP, IBM) have established local sales and support services.

-• Well-developed educational system.
-More than 80 high schools with an intensive focus on languages, mathematics, and science as well as 22 universities
+• A well-developed educational system, with over 80 high schools specializing in languages, mathematics, and science, as well as 22 universities.

-• More than 1,300 Macedonian students graduated in computer science, software development, foreign languages, and mathematics, while another 1,800 graduated in economics and business administration
+• More than 1,300 Macedonian students graduate annually in computer science, software development, foreign languages, and mathematics, while another 1,800 graduate in economics and business administration.

-• IT talent in North Macedonia is more affordable compared to the other competitors
+• IT talent in North Macedonia is more cost-effective compared to regional competitors.

-• Many large ICT companies, such as Microsoft, Cisco, Oracle, Dell, Compaq, Hewlett Packard, IBM, Sun Microsystems, Apple, and Lotus are present in North Macedonia via branch offices, distributors, dealers, resellers, solution providers, and business partners
+• Many global ICT companies, including Microsoft, Cisco, Oracle, Dell, HP, IBM, Sun Microsystems, Apple, and Lotus, are present in North Macedonia through branch offices, distributors, dealers, resellers, solution providers, and business partners.

-• 15 active fixed operators, 4 mobile operators, and 90 internet providers.
+• The country has 15 active fixed operators, 4 mobile operators, and 90 internet service providers.

 Sector Overview